Alhaitham (Genshin Impact)

-Creation and design
+Release, design and voice acting

-Alhaitham was named after the medieval polymath Ibn al-Haytham.
+Alhaitham is believed to have been named after the medieval polymath Ibn al-Haytham.

-Alhaitham first appeared in the Genshin Impact Sumeru preview short, "Prelude to Wisdom".
+Alhaitham first appeared briefly in the Genshin Impact Sumeru preview short, "Prelude to Wisdom", where his occupation as a researcher was revealed.
 He later appeared as a non-playable character in the Sumeru chapter of the main storyline introduced in version 3.0 of the game. miHoYo announced his release as a playable character during a special livestream preview for the game.
 On January 13, 2023, miHoYo released Alhaitham's character trailer "Questions and Silence".
 On January 17, the character demo "Think Before You Act" was released, followed by a combat tutorial video alongside the version 3.4 update.

-Alhaitham's name references the Arab mathematician and physicist Ibn al-Haytham, a major figure of the Islamic Golden Age known for his groundbreaking achievements in optics.
-In terms of visual design, Alhaitham shares several traits with Su from Honkai Impact 3rd: both have gray hair with green tips, similar body builds and clothing styles, and the same Chinese voice actor, Yang Chaoran.
-Because of this, some players regard him as a counterpart to Su.
+Alhaitham's name is believed to reference the Arab mathematician and physicist Ibn al-Haytham, a major figure of the Islamic Golden Age known for his groundbreaking achievements in optics.
+In terms of visual design, Alhaitham has pale skin, gray hair with green tips, and light turquoise eyes.
+He wears two big gold and green earpieces.
+The sleeve of this garment that he wears is his left sleeve, leaving his right arm exposed.
+He sports a tight black top with a split high collar and detached sleeves, also decorated with golden details and a green ornament on his chest.
+He shares several traits with Su from Honkai Impact 3rd, another game developed by miHoYo: both have gray hair with green tips, similar body builds and clothing styles, and the same Chinese voice actor, Yang Chaoran.
+Because of this, Elara Leclair of Game Rant regards him as a counterpart to Su.

 Alhaitham's Japanese voice actor is Yūichirō Umehara.
 In an interview, Umehara remarked that when he first voiced the character, he realized that although Alhaitham is portrayed as an intellectual, he also struggles somewhat with interpersonal communication.
 Over time, however, he came to feel that Alhaitham's emotions are nuanced and expressive, giving him a sense of warmth.
 Compared to other characters, Alhaitham comes across as calm but not arrogant, or someone who makes an effort to remain sociable.
 Umehara considered the role a difficult one and said that certain lines could carry ambiguous meanings that made it challenging for him to capture the right emotion.
 Alhaitham is voiced in Chinese by Yang Chaoran, in English by Nazeeh Tarsha, and in Korean by Jeon Seung-hwa.